Multicollinearity | Causes, Effects and Detection Using VIF (Updated 2023)

 - When you care more about how much each individual feature rather than a group of features affects the target variable, then removing multicollinearity may be a good option

 - If multicollinearity is not present in the features you are interested in, then multicollinearity may not be a problem.

-You should also check out the Fundamentals of Regression (free) course as a next step.
+As a next step, you should also check out the Fundamentals of Regression (free) course.

 - Multicollinearity occurs when two or more independent variables have a high correlation with one another in a regression model, which makes it difficult to determine the individual effect of each independent variable on the dependent variable.